universal-ctags/ctags/docs/man/ctags-lang-elm.7.rst

 Imports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Imported items are tagged, but their role is "imported", not "def".
+Imported modules are tagged, and their role is "imported", not "def".
+Types, functions, etc which are exposed via imported module have their
+role as "exposed".

-Imported items are marked as being in the scope of their own module,
+Exposed items are marked as being in the scope of their own module,
 not the module that's doing the importing.

 "input.elm"